AlfonsMittelmeyer/python-gui-messaging/README.md

   So now it's possible to separate gui and code so that a new export may be taken as it is, because it already contains calls of code, which shall be in other modules Only you have to insert your imports for your code modules

-- Improvements for Menu, and PanedWindow or ttk.PanedWindow panes

-- two new ttk widgets: ttk.Separator and ttk.Combobox

-- GuiDesigner and DynTkInter work now also with Python 2.7 instead only with Python 3 but this doen't work correct now. str() doesn't work as in python3.
-Before str is used the data have to be encoded for not standard ascii characters

-relative new:

 - improvements for PanedWindow and ttk.PanedWindow
 - sashpos and sash_coord will only be saved and exported, if manually changed